JATIN42/Beer_Challenge/README.md

 # Beer_Challenge

 Using the data of beer reviews, we want to explore the answers to questions that can be answered by ML and DS techniques.

+I have used different statistical techniques to answer the questions and the process can be seen in src.ipynb notebook.
+Before you run the notebook, it is advised to have the dataset (BeerDataScienceProject.csv) in the same folder as the notebook.